hiddentao/clockmaker/README.md

 ### Asynchronous handlers

 The timer waits for the handler to finish executing before scheduling the next tick.
-But what if our handler is asynchronous? we have to inform the timer of
+But what if the handler is asynchronous? you can inform the timer of this and be given a callback:
-this:

 ```javascript
 var timer = new Timer(function(timer, cb) {